rahulpnath/rahulpnath.com-old/source/_posts/2016-04-03-refactoring-to-improve-testability-extracting-dependencies.markdown

 - Last processed date for each location
 - Dates pending processing as of today

 We clearly see that this one class does a lot more things than what its name suggests.
-Let's see how we can refactor this to improve our test code and manage the depencies better.
+Let's see how we can refactor this to improve our test code and manage the dependencies better.

 ### Refactoring the Code ###